UiJosh20/alx-system_engineering-devops/README.md

-This is my first script readme
+this is a new readme for all my project on this parent directory